County Guide

 • State: Florida

-• Primary court: Lee County Circuit Court (20th Judicial Circuit, shared with Charlotte, Collier, Glades, and Hendry counties)
+• Primary court: Lee County Circuit Court (20th Judicial Circuit)

 Population estimates from the U.S. Census Bureau.